openshift/pagerduty-short-circuiter/README.md

 ## Alerts

-To view the alerts triggered by PagerDuty, use the command:
+To view the PagerDuty alerts, use the command:

 ```
 pdcli alerts